bioinf-benchmarking/mapping-benchmarking/Readme.md

 ### Creating a plot

 This pipeline follows the Snakemake principles, meaning that the user defines what the final result should be, and then the pipeline tries to run the necessary jobs for creating that output.
 For instance, you can ask for a plot where the x-axis is something, the y-axis is something and the pipeline will try to run what is needed to generate that plot.
 "Something" needs to be a valid *parameter* or *result_type*.
-For instance, the x-axis could be `method` (i.e. read mapper) and the y-axis can be `memory_usage` and pipeline will then run all methods and capture the memory usage and present that.
+For instance, the x-axis could be `method` (i.e. read mapper) and the y-axis can be `memory_usage` and the pipeline will then run all methods and capture the memory usage and present that.

 You can add a plot type by adding a configuration under `plot_types` in `config/plots.yaml`.
 Example: